The Society Ball

 Join us for a festive evening of cocktails, dinner, live and silent auctions, and dancing to the Bo Winiker Band.
-With musical performances by the Young Women’s Chorus, Concertmaster Aisslinn Nosky, and members of H+H’s Orchestra and Chorus.
+With musical performances by the Young Women’s Chorus, Concertmaster Aisslinn Nosky, and members of H+H’s Chorus.

 Honoring one of our musical heroes,

 President and CEO of the New York Philharmonic,

 for her extraordinary contributions to the field of classical music.

 Proceeds benefit the Handel and Haydn Society and its education programs, which serve 11,500 students in Greater Boston through public school performances, youth choruses, and in-school music instruction.

 The Handel and Haydn Society is grateful for the generosity of the many individuals and businesses that supported the 2018 Society Ball.
 Check out the photos from the fun evening.

 VIEW THE ALBUM

 at our 2018 Society Ball!

 Throughout her career, Deborah Borda has extended the artistic, commercial, and technological boundaries of the American symphony orchestra.
 She becomes President and Chief Executive Officer of the New York Philharmonic in September 2017, having previously served as President and CEO, David C. Bohnett Presidential Chair, of the Los Angeles Philharmonic, Executive Director of the New York Philharmonic, general manager of the San Francisco Symphony, president of the Saint Paul Chamber Orchestra and of the Detroit Symphony Orchestra, and manager at the Handel and Haydn Society.